Exabyte-io/documentation/docs/methods-directory/pseudopotential/data.md

-# Structured Data for Plane-wave Pseudopotential Method
+# Structured Data for Plane-Wave Pseudopotential Method

 Below, the user can find an example [JSON structured representation](../../data-structured/overview.md) for the [Plane-wave Pseudopotential Method](overview.md).